 - Teacher’s Forum

 - Street Team Youth Programs

 - My Account

-On November 29th, the crew assembled to consider the proposal that some of the enslaved people should be thrown overboard.
-James Kelsall later claimed that he had disagreed with the plan at first but it was soon unanimously agreed.
+On November 29th, the crew assembled to consider the proposal that some enslaved people should be thrown overboard.
+James Kelsall later claimed that he had initially disagreed with the plan, but it was soon unanimously agreed upon.
 54 women and children were thrown through cabin windows into the sea.
 On December 1, 1781, 42 male enslaved people were thrown overboard, and 36 more followed in the next few days.
 Another ten, in a display of defiance, chose to commit suicide by jumping into the sea.
 Having heard the shrieks of the victims as they were thrown into the water, one of the captives requested that the remaining Africans be denied all food and drink rather than thrown into the sea.
 The crew ignored this request.

-The jury found for the slavers, but at a subsequent appeal hearing the judges, led by Lord Chief Justice, the Earl of Mansfield, ruled against the syndicate owners, due to new evidence that suggested the captain and crew were at fault.
-Following the first trial, Olaudah Equiano, a freedman, brought news of the massacre to the attention of the anti-slavery campaigner Granville Sharp, who worked unsuccessfully to have the ship's crew prosecuted for murder.
+The jury found for the slavers, but at a subsequent appeal hearing, the judges, led by Lord Chief Justice the Earl of Mansfield, ruled against the syndicate owners due to new evidence that suggested the captain and crew were at fault.
+Following the first trial, Olaudah Equiano, a freedman, brought news of the massacre to the anti-slavery campaigner Granville Sharp, who worked unsuccessfully to have the ship's crew prosecuted for murder.
 Because of the legal dispute, reports of the massacre received increased publicity, stimulating the abolitionist movement in the late 18th and early 19th centuries; the Zong episodes were increasingly cited as a powerful symbol of the horrors of the transoceanic route by which enslaved people were brought to the New World.
 The non-denominational Society for Effecting the Abolition of the Slave Trade was founded in 1787.